Ryanmleav/debugging-guide/readme.md

 Image here

 Your developer tools will now be open.
-There are many tools to learn from, and we will dive into some more of them during Unit 7.
+There are many tools to work with, and we will dive into some more of them during Unit 7.
 Find the tab that says console, and click it.

 Image here